Nikola Selaković

-Nikola Selaković (Никола Селаковић, [nǐkola sêlaːkoʋitɕ]; born 30 April 1983) is a Serbian politician serving as minister of labour, employment, veteran and social policy since 2022.
-A member of the Serbian Progressive Party (SNS), he previously served as minister of justice from 2012 to 2016, and as minister of foreign affairs from 2020 to 2022.
+Nikola Selaković (Никола Селаковић, [nǐkola sêlaːkoʋitɕ]; born 30 April 1983) is a Serbian politician serving as minister of culture since 2024.
+A member of the Serbian Progressive Party (SNS), he previously served as minister of justice from 2012 to 2016, minister of foreign affairs from 2020 to 2022 and as minister of labour, employment, veteran and social policy from 2022 to 2024.

-Biography

 Early life and education

 He was born in 1983 in Titovo Užice.
 Graduated from Belgrade's Sixth Gymnasium and the University of Belgrade Faculty of Law, where he is currently a research assistant in comparative legal tradition.

 While he was an assistant at the Faculty of Law, Selaković took a bottle of water from a Croatian manufacturer from the student at the lecture and threw it in the garbage can, saying that he was doing it because it was not domestic water.
 Selaković said that he only wanted to point out to the students the necessity of buying domestic products.

 During his studies, he won the oratory competition at the Faculty of Law three times.
 He was a member of the team at the international competition in the field of international public law "Philip C. Jessup International Law Moot Court Competition", and in 2007 he received the first prize of the Alan Watson Foundation for the project "Dušan's Code and Legal Transcripts".

 Selaković is the founder, and in the period from 2011 to 2012, he was also the president of the Serbian Cultural Circle "Despot Stefan Lazarević".
 Since 2010, he has been the president of the "Oratoria" Institute - Center for Rhetoric.
 He has been a member since 2003, and since 2005 he has been the secretary of the Club of Lovers of Ancient and Roman Law at the Faculty of Law "Forum Romanum".